The Nest

 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

 How to Deliver an Offer To The Seller in NYC?
+(2025)

 Go Back To Previous Page

-When trying to buy a home, you must put together a massive packet that acts as a purchase offer.
+When trying to buy a home, you must assemble a comprehensive package that serves as a purchase offer.
 It’s a hefty bit of paperwork, but in most cases, buyers don’t deliver the package to the seller.
 Or rather, you don’t directly give it to people.
 So, who brings that packet to the seller?
 If you have a real estate buyer’s agent, then the agent remains responsible for delivering the offer to the seller’s agent.
 If you don’t have a buyer’s agent, you must drop it off directly to the seller or agent.
 You can send offers via email or through direct hand-to-hand drop-off.
-You aren’t alone in wondering what you should expect from the transaction.
-We’re going to explain everything to you.
-We will discuss acceptable methods for delivering an accepted offer.

 The Responsibility for delivering an offer rests squarely on the buyer’s party.
-Who pays your request to the seller depends on if you and the seller have real estate agents representing your interests.
+Who pays your request to the seller depends on whether you and the seller have real estate agents representing your interests.
 If the seller has an agent, your offer gets delivered to the seller by their agent.
 If the seller does not have an agent, your offer gets delivered to the seller by your agent.

 1. Who Receives The Real Estate Purchase Offer?